gtziafas/cognitive_robotics_LLM_based_manipulation/README.md

 ### LLM access
 You will need to get a user access token to the Hugging Hub from [here](https://huggingface.co/docs/hub/security-tokens).
 This allows to use BLOOM (under the `bigscience/bloom` model tag), which offers a good compromise of performance and response time.
 Set your token in `llm_utils.py`

-If you want to use the GPT series, you need to get an OpenAI api key like in [here](https://www.maisieai.com/help/how-to-get-an-openai-api-key-for-chatgpt) (first 18 hours for free, then pay per token usage).
+If you want to use the GPT series, you need to get an OpenAI api key like in [here](https://www.maisieai.com/help/how-to-get-an-openai-api-key-for-chatgpt) (first 18 dollars for free, then pay per token usage).
 Follow instructions from OpenAI's [documentation](https://platform.openai.com/docs/quickstart?context=python) to replace Hugging Hub Inference API with OpenAI web api.

 ## Example Usage
 This repo contains utilities for loading the robot and objects, integrating GR-ConvNet for robot primitive actions (e.g. pick object, place in table region, put in tray etc.), integrating CLIP for zero-shot object recognition and using the Hugging Hub Inference API for access to the BLOOM LLM.
 You can find example usage for each of these components in notebooks under `examples`.